 Note that bacopa is not a quick fix.

-While its anti-anxiety effects are usually evident immediately, it can take two to three months to experience maximum cognitive-enhancing benefits.
+While its anti-anxiety effects are usually felt quickly, it can take two to three months to experience maximum cognitive-enhancing benefits.

 Bacopa Side Effects and Interactions

 Bacopa is considered very safe, safe enough to give to children.